Mmassaoudi-cell/RobustKNNGraphEnsemble/README.md

 # RobustKNNGraphEnsemble

-This folder contains the Python code needed to reproduce the proposed Paper 1 method only.
-It intentionally excludes benchmark comparisons, result tables, and plotting code.

 The method is a train-only similarity-graph ensemble for multiclass intrusion detection.
 It builds k-nearest-neighbor graph features from training records, appends neighbor class-probability and entropy features, augments the training data with small numeric perturbations, and fits a soft-voting Random Forest, ExtraTrees, and XGBoost classifier.

 ## Repository Contents